 Please note: international students should refer to the General Admission Requirements page for information regarding entry requirements.

 Students who have passed appropriate units towards the Graduate Diploma in Visual Communication, may apply to undertake the Master of Visual Communication with full credit.

-Students who have passed appropriate units towards the Graduate Diploma in Visual Communication will be entitled to transfer to the Graduate Certificate, Graduate Diploma and Master of Fine Art and Design, Graduate Certificate, Graduate Diploma in Art, Design and Environment, and Master of Art, Design and Environment.
+Students who have passed appropriate units towards the Graduate Diploma in Visual Communication will be entitled to transfer to the Graduate Certificate, Graduate Diploma and Master of Fine Art and Design.
 Credit applications will be considered subject to the entry conditions and specialist requirements within the other courses.